-Our operations are subject to stringent and complex laws and regulations pertaining to health, safety and the environment.
-As an owner or operator of electric transmission and distribution systems, we must comply with these laws and regulations at the federal, state and local levels.
+Our operations are subject to stringent and complex laws and regulations pertaining to the environment.
+As an owner or operator of electric transmission and distribution systems, and the facilities that support these systems. we must comply with these laws and regulations at the federal, state and local levels.
 These laws and regulations can restrict or impact our business activities in many ways, such as:

-- restricting the way we can handle or dispose of wastes; - limiting or prohibiting construction activities in sensitive areas such as wetlands, coastal regions, or areas inhabited by endangered species; - requiring remedial action to mitigate environmental conditions caused by our operations, or attributable to former operations; and - enjoining the operations of facilities deemed in non-compliance with permits issued pursuant to such environmental laws and regulations.
+- restricting the way we can handle or dispose of wastes; - limiting or prohibiting construction activities in sensitive areas such as wetlands, coastal regions, or areas inhabited by endangered species; - requiring remedial action to mitigate environmental conditions caused by our operations, or attributable to former operations; and - · enjoining the operations of facilities with permits issued pursuant to such environmental laws and regulations.